d-morrison/IntroStatActivities/05-Exam1-Review.Rmd

 \newpage

-6. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question, "Are Islanders more likely to have children if they only completed high school than if they completed university?"
+6. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question, "Is there a difference in proportion of Islanders who have children for those who completed high school and those that completed university?"
+Use high school - university as the order of subtraction.

 \rgi Explanatory Variable: